Before it’s too late, here are pictures from my Christmas festivities. It was a good one!

 Here are my questions I’m looking to answer as I read.
 I’m about 30 pages in.

-1) How do these countries get rid of bad teachers?
+1) How do these countries attract the best teachers?
 Of course, paying teachers better than doctors (Finland) does a lot to make the job appealing and competitive.
 Can we do that in America?
-But even in a competitive field, bad teachers can still show up.
-How do bad teachers get fired in Finland?
-Trying to fire a teacher in America is almost impossible.
 How do they evaluate teachers?

 2) What are the training programs for teachers in these countries?
 Are they more rigorous than our college programs in America?